pbrowne011/personal-site/content/posts/rtolcompute.md

 branching instructions and 2) secondary registers to track sign.
 The first is dismissed in the blog post as "a pretty big hack".
-Hypothetically, it could limit what the language recognizes as valid, but it allows for branching in some form, which permints Turing completeness (conjectured without proof here).
+Hypothetically, it could limit what the language recognizes as valid, but it allows for branching in some form, which permits Turing completeness (conjectured without proof here).
 The second solution works in the case of "rational" registers, but not in the case of infinitely repeating registers.